 Christina began training to become a dance teacher at age 12 by volunteering as a teacher's aide at WSPA.
 In the summer of 2006 Christina was hired to teach ballet-tap and hula classes to the younger students at WSPA.
 While continuing to teach and dance for WSPA Christina attended San Francisco School of the Arts High School.
 Here she received additional dance training and graduated in 2008.
 She is currently teaching Tahitian dance at Nemenzo Polynesian Dance Group in Daly City, CA and attending Skyline College, focusing her studies on early childhood development.
 Christina's repertoire includes variations and excerpts from classical ballets, such as "La Bayadère", "Sleeping Beauty", "Le corsaire", "Don Quixote", "Paquita" and "Nutcracker".

-Gennady Seluzky, Kirov Ballet—Ballet Mister and former Principal Dancer, professor of Academy of Russian Ballet "AJ Vaganova" Sankt-Peterburg, Russia.
-(2008)
+Gennady Selutzky, Mariinsky Ballet (Kirov Ballet)—Ballet Mister and former Principal Dancer, professor of Academy of Russian Ballet "AJ Vaganova" Sankt-Peterburg, Russia.
+(2008, 2013)

 Lynne Charles—A member of Hamburg Ballet, Bejart Ballet Lausanne, and Ballet National de Marseille Roland Petit.
 Celebrated Guest Artist with Kirov Ballet, Dresdener Ballet, English National Ballet, Royal Danish Ballet, National Ballet of Canada, Birmingham Royal Ballet, Finnish-Ballet, and Malmot Ballet-Sweden.
 (2009)